-Application of planning and building requirements for bushfire protection are triggered by proposed use and development within a ‘bushfire-prone area’.
+Requirements for bushfire protection apply to new use and development within a designated ‘bushfire-prone area’

 A ‘bushfire-prone area’ for the purposes of Tasmanian planning and building legislation includes: